gasparesganga/gasparesganga.com/_posts/2016-05-31-postgis-normalize-geometry-release.md

 It has been tested and used in production with every single geometry in our geodatabases (*a lot* of geometries...) for a few years by now.
-This means that if you find any problem with it, the cause could be either that I have accidentally broken something while stripping down the un-releasable parts *(let me know and I will fix it)* or that you are using some input geometries and/or parameters very different than our typical use cases *(in this case please provide me some example data and I will improve the function)*.
+This means that if you find any problem with it, the cause could be either that I have accidentally broken something while stripping down the un-releasable bits *(let me know and I will fix it)* or that you are using some input geometries and/or parameters very different than our typical use cases *(in this case please provide me some example data and I will improve the function)*.

 ## Download and documentation